sundar-subramanian/customer-segmentation-final/README.md

 Cluster 3 - 8200 customers, most of them have purchased from the health-beauty category.
 Some have purchased from watches-gifts categories.

 Cluster 4 - 24500 customers, pay over the lowest number of installments.
 They have the lowest recency (180 days since last purchase on average).
-Some have purchased housewares category.
+Some have purchased housewares and watches & gifts categories.

 Cluster 5 - 2500 customers, high value customers who spend more than R$ 1000 on average.
 Perhaps due to high order value, these customers pay over 7+ installments on average.
+Some have purchased from watches & gifts category.

 Cluster 6 - 6200 customers - most have purchased from computers-accessories category.